solschweik/BnsTest/README.md

 ## Part 2

-This part implements Sudoku grid verification algorithm It's done both in Java and Typescript (JavaScript).
+This part implements Sudoku grid verification algorithm.
+It's done both in Java and Typescript (JavaScript).

 __NOTE:__ This project contains some unit tests.
 It's runnable in Eclipse.